Hôtel de Villeroy (Paris, 1st arrondissement): Hôtel de la Poste era 1671 - 1738

-His International mail exchange partner was Anselm Franz, 2nd Prince of Thurn and Taxis who disposed of a Postal service in the Habsburg territories and who was based in the two (later destroyed) Postal Mansions: the Palais Tour et Taxis in Brussels and in the Palais Thurn und Taxis in Francfort.
+His International mail exchange partner was Anselm Franz, 2nd Prince of Thurn and Taxis who disposed of a Postal service in the Habsburg territories and who was based in the two (later destroyed) Postal Mansions: the Palais Tour et Taxis in Brussels and in the Palais Thurn und Taxis in Frankfort, Germany.

-Pajot & Rouillé became one of the wealthiest families in France but their Postal empire came to an end 21 mai 1738 upon a decision of King Louis XV to withdraw the postal license.
-After the French Revolution the story of the Pajot & Rouillé Post was forgotten in Paris, but it remained in the memory of the Thurn & Taxis family who did not want the same faith happen to their Postal empire.
+Pajot & Rouillé became one of the wealthiest families in France but their postal empire came to an end 21 mai 1738 upon a decision of King Louis XV to withdraw the postal license.
+After the French Revolution the story of the Pajot & Rouillé Post was forgotten in Paris, but it remained in the memory of the Thurn & Taxis family who did not want the same fate for their own postal empire.

 Les Halles foodmarket

 During the time of the Halles de Paris the building was used to store food products and on the side of the rue des Déchargeurs was put into place a cremerie.
 The building today constitutes one of the largest 17th century structures in the center of Paris.
 Its courtyard links the two sides of the building found at 34 rue Bourdonnais and 9 rue des Déchargeurs.
 The building was classified as a historic monument in 1992.
 Today the building houses a number of inhabitants and businesses.